Is Greek Food Low Carb? The Ultimate Guide

 • Stuffed Bell Peppers: Use a mixture of ground meat, herbs, and cauliflower rice to keep carbs in check.

 Greek cuisine is naturally suited to the ketogenic lifestyle thanks to its emphasis on healthy fats, proteins, and low-carb vegetables.
-Dishes like grilled lamb, baked fish, and eggplant-based recipes are ideal for keeping you in ketosis while enjoying robust flavors.
+Dishes like grilled lamb, baked fish, and eggplant-based recipes are ideal for keeping you in ketosis while enjoying robust flavours.

 Benefits of Including Greek Food in Your Low Carb Diet